final.png

 Modal

-Modal is used to get user feedback, communicate or display information.
-It is an overlay component so the modal will be placed above the grid and has the fixed size.
+A modal is used to get user feedback, communicate, or display information.
+It is an overlay component, so the modal will be placed above the grid and have the fixed size.
 The size doesn’t change responsively with the grid.
-However, the size is different between desktop, tablet and mobile devices.
+However, the size is different between desktop, tablet, and mobile devices.

 Scrolling behaviour